 The most disturbing aspect of these pictures is that they often portray men as the only ones having interaction with the children, with a few exceptions:

-You see the cross around her neck; JWs don’t believe in the cross, and this picture was taken from an article about how to live harmoniously when your mate doesn’t share your faith.
-Even when trying to impress a woman who isn’t a JW, the husband is still the one socializing with the men while the woman is sitting in the kitchen with the other women!
+Even when trying to impress a woman who isn’t a JW, the husband is still the one socializing with the men in the comfort of a den, while the woman is sitting in the kitchen with the other women!

-All of these pictures show that women are simply in the background, hanging back and cooking or cleaning while their husbands study or spend time with the children, or study on their own, or relax with the guys.
+All of these pictures show that women are simply in the background, hanging back and cooking or cleaning.
 It really shows how women are not thought of as equals in the congregations of Jehovah’s Witnesses; you do not see husband and wife both studying with or training children, or even giving a child a gift.
-The parents are not partners who work together to manage a household and raise the children, but the husband is the one in charge and the wife is little more than an elevated domestic.
+The parents are not partners who work together to manage a household and raise the children, but the husband is the one in charge, and the wife is little more than an elevated domestic.

-However, even in these cases her knowledge and abilities are dismissed as she’s put in the background.
-In a JW family, the husband will apparently do all the child-raising and teaching and will handle the important, intelligent things on his own while the wife can take care of the menial, mindless jobs.
-Even when relaxing, he has the preferred seat in the den or family room while she sits at the counter, preparing food with the other women.
+However, even in these cases, her knowledge and abilities are dismissed, as she’s put in the background.
+In a JW family, the husband will apparently do all the child-raising and teaching, and will handle the important, intelligent things on his own, while the wife can take care of the menial, mindless jobs.

-If this is the amount of respect I get from JWs and their god, why should I think they deserve my respect in return?
+If this is the amount of respect I get from Jehovah’s Witnesses and their god, why should I think they deserve my respect in return?

 Please share via social media below.